 Lunch will be enjoyed at Gibbston Valley Winery, one of the most scenic vineyards you will ever see.
-The

-South Island's cold winters have produced grapes that, turned mainly into pinot noir, have gained worldwide recognition.
+The South Island's cold winters have produced grapes that, turned mainly into pinot noir, have gained worldwide recognition.
 The area's cheeses are also noteworthy.

 We then continue our journey to Queenstown which sites on the shores of Lake Wakatipu, set against the dramatic Southern Alps.
-The rest of the day is at leisure.
+The afternoon will be at leisure to explore Queenstown.
+You may wish to take the opportunity to stroll in the beautiful Queenstown Botanic Gardens, or take a boat journey up and down the lake.
 (Overnight Queenstown) BL

-Day 9: Saturday 13 November, Queenstown - Lake Dunstan - Arrowtown - Lake Hayes - Queenstown
+Day 9: Saturday 12 November, Queenstown - Lake Dunstan - Arrowtown - Lake Hayes - Queenstown